tomcam/m/website/docs/glossary.md

 See also [layout elements](layout-elements.html)

 ## Markdown
-Markdown is a sensible way to represent text files so that they read easily as plain text if printed out, but also carry enough semantic meaning that they can be converted into HTML.
-Markdown is technically known as a markup langauge, which means that it contains both text, e.g. hello, world, and easily distinguishable annotations about how the text is used, e.g. marking up *hello* to emphasize the word in italics--its markup.
-The name markdown is a play on the term markup.
+Markdown is a sensible way to represent text files so that they read easily as plain text if printed out as is, but which also carry enough semantic meaning that they can be converted into HTML.
+Markdown is technically known as a *markup langauge*, which means that it contains both text, e.g. hello, world, and easily distinguishable annotations about how the text is used, e.g. marking up *hello* to emphasize the word in italics--its markup.
 The name markdown is a play on the term markup.
 The name markdown is a play on the term markup.

 The closest thing to an industry standard for Markdown is CommonMark.
 Metabuzz converts all CommonMark text according to specification, and includes extensions for things like tables, strikethrough, and autolinks.
 See the source to Goldmark for more information on extensions.